vbhoyar/fa18-523-60/paper/paper.md

 motor_asyncio, and mongomock [@api-mongodb-tools].

 **Djongo** is a connector for using Django with MongoDB as the database backend.
-Use the Django Admin GUI to add and modify documents in MongoDB.
+Use the Django Admin GUI to add and modify documents in MongoDB [@api-mongodb-tools].

 **Django MongoDB Engine** is a MongoDB database backend for Django that completely integrates with its ORM [@api-mongodb-tools].

-**mongodb_beaker** is a project to enable using MongoDB as a backend for beaker’s caching / session system.
+**mongodb_beaker** is a project to enable using MongoDB as a backend for beaker’s caching / session system [@api-mongodb-tools].

-**Log4Mongo** is a flexible Python logging handler that can store logs in MongoDB using normal and capped collections.
+**Log4Mongo** is a flexible Python logging handler that can store logs in MongoDB using normal and capped collections [@api-mongodb-tools].

-**MongoLog** is a Python logging handler that stores logs in MongoDB using a capped collection.
+**MongoLog** is a Python logging handler that stores logs in MongoDB using a capped collection [@api-mongodb-tools].

-**c5t** is a content-management system using TurboGears and MongoDB.
+**c5t** is a content-management system using TurboGears and MongoDB [@api-mongodb-tools].

-**rod.recipe.mongodb** is a ZC Buildout recipe for downloading and installing MongoDB.
+**rod.recipe.mongodb** is a ZC Buildout recipe for downloading and installing MongoDB [@api-mongodb-tools].

-**repoze-what-plugins-mongodb** is a project working to support a plugin for using MongoDB as a backend forrepoze.what.
+**repoze-what-plugins-mongodb** is a project working to support a plugin for using MongoDB as a backend for repoze.what [@api-mongodb-tools].

 **mongobox** is a tool to run a sandboxed
-MongoDB instance from within a python app.
+MongoDB instance from within a python app [@api-mongodb-tools].

-**Flask-MongoAlchemy** add Flask support for MongoDB using MongoAlchemy.
+**Flask-MongoAlchemy** add Flask support for MongoDB using MongoAlchemy [@api-mongodb-tools].

-**Flask-MongoKit** is the Flask extension to better integrate MongoKit into Flask.
+**Flask-MongoKit** is the Flask extension to better integrate MongoKit into Flask [@api-mongodb-tools].

 **Flask-PyMongo** is the bridges Flask and PyMongo [@api-mongodb-tools].